sarnold/chromebooks/README.md

 $ USE_LPAE=1 ./chromebook-setup.sh do_everything --architecture=arm --storage=/dev/sdX
 ```

-## Select a different Debian release or latest Ubuntu LTS release
+## Select a minimal Debian release or latest Ubuntu LTS release
 ```
 $ DO_BIONIC=1 USE_LPAE=1 ./chromebook-setup.sh do_everything --architecture=arm --storage=/dev/mmcblkX
 ```

+Note the above minimal debian/ubuntu roots are console only, but you are free
+to install the desktop of your choice (see the comments in the two main script
+files for more info).
+You may select from stretch, buster, or bionic.

 ## Appendix
 ### How to create a Debian image for Chromebooks